mallowigi/Chart.HighlightedBar.js/docs/Highlighted-Bar-Chart.md

 ### Chart Options

-These are the customisation options specific to StackedBar charts.
+These are the customisation options specific to HighlightedBar charts.
 These options are merged with the [global chart configuration options](#getting-started-global-chart-configuration), and form the options of the chart.

 ```javascript
 {